m2lines/gz21_ocean_momentum/README.md

 the CLI script for example usage.

 #### Training
+[cli-train]: src/gz21_ocean_momentum/trainScript.py

-The [`trainScript.py`](src/gz21_ocean_momentum/trainScript.py) script runs the model training step.
+The [`trainScript.py`][cli-train] script runs the model training step.
 You may configure various training parameters through command-line arguments, such as number of training epochs, loss functions, and training data.
 (You will want to select the output from a data processing step for the latter.)

 MLflow call example:

 ```
 mlflow run . --experiment-name <name> -e train --env-manager=local \
 -P run_id=<run id> \
+-P subdomains_file=examples/cli-configs/training-subdomains-paper.yaml \
--P learning_rate=0/5e-4/15/5e-5/30/5e-6 -P n_epochs=200 -P weight_decay=0.00 -P train_split=0.8 \
+-P learning_rate=0/5e-4/15/5e-5/30/5e-6 -P weight_decay=0.00 \
+-P n_epochs=200 -P batchsize=4 \
+-P train_split=0.8 -P test_split=0.85 \
--P test_split=0.85 -P model_module_name=models.models1 -P model_cls_name=FullyCNN -P batchsize=4 \
+-P model_module_name=models.models1 -P model_cls_name=FullyCNN \
 -P transformation_cls_name=SoftPlusTransform -P submodel=transform3 \
 -P loss_cls_name=HeteroskedasticGaussianLossV2
 ```

 Relevant parameters:

-* `exp_id`: id of the experiment containing the run that generated the forcing data.
-* `run_id`: id of the run that generated the forcing data that will be used for training.
+* `run_id`: MLflow run ID of the run that generated the forcing data that will be used for training.
+* `subdomains_file`: path to YAML file storing a list of subdomains to select from the forcing data, which are then used for training.
+(Note that at runtime, domains are be truncated to the size of the smallest domain in terms of number of points.)
+* `train_split`: use `0->N` percent of the dataset for training
+* `test_split`: use `N->100` percent of the dataset for testing
 * `loss_cls_name`: name of the class that defines the loss.
 This class should be defined in train/losses.py in order for the script to find it.
 Currently, the main available options are: